-At this year’s PegaWorld, Pega Consulting introduced Pega Catalyst™, a new program to help enterprises transform successfully to the digital enterprise, reduce costs, increase speed to market, and simply design better solutions.
+At last year’s PegaWorld, Pega Consulting introduced Pega Catalyst™, a new program to help enterprises transform successfully to the digital enterprise, reduce costs, increase speed to market, and simply design better solutions.

-I sat down with Baruch Sachs, senior director of Pega’s technical solutions and global design, to discuss the program and learn more about how it’s helping organizations define their digital transformation project goals.
+I sat down with Baruch Sachs, Vice President of client innovation, to discuss the program and learn more about how it’s helping organizations define their digital transformation project goals.

 Q: What is Pega Catalyst™?